 When it comes to nutrition, protein is essential.
 Protein breaks down to give us amino acids, there are more than 20 amino acids present in the body.
 However, not all of these 20+ amino acids are produced within the body.

 Which are the cheapest sources of protein in India?

 A bulk of the Indian population is vegetarian and there is a misconception that vegetarians cannot meet their protein requirements.
 Well, warm-up for some BRAIN GAINS because not are we only going to debunk some myths but also cover the cheapest protein sources in India giving you the best bang for your buck.
-Whether you’re in college, short on a budget, or simply do not have the know-how your excuses and knowledge gaps end here.
+Whether you’re in college, short on a budget, or simply do not have the know-how, your excuses and knowledge gaps end here.

 Without any further ado, here are the cheapest sources of protein in India.
 The values of protein per 100 grams of weight.

-- Eggs: Each egg contains just 70 calories.
+Eggs are undoubtedly the most popular food for protein aspirants.
+Each egg contains just 70 calories.
 One serving is anywhere from 2-3 eggs.
 Without the yolk, this gives you a minimum of 12 grams of protein.
 Two servings are ideal for a meal that is both filling and nutritious.
 Eggs are also known to have the highest digestibility, which gives you the best value for money.
 Depending on where you purchase them, the price will vary.
 Assume you pay Rs.60 for a dozen that makes it Rs.5 an egg.
 For 3 eggs that makes Rs.15.
 Hence egg whites give you 0.8 of protein per rupee (excluding the yolk).
 If you consumed the yolk which is an additional 2g of protein then you get 1.2g of protein per Rupee.

 Can I rely on just one source of protein?